 Generic Error Message

 Configuration File

-/WEB-INF/bundles/jaspers server_messages.properties
+/WEB-INF/bundles/jasperserver_messages.properties

 Property Value

-generic.error.message By default, There was an error on the server.
-Try again or contact site administrators. is displayed.
-If you modify this message, you must update the translation in all language files of the bundle.
+generic.error.message There was an error on the server.
+Try again or contact site administrators. <default> If you modify this message, be sure to update the translation in all language files of the bundle.</default>

-• If you remove both STACKTRACE and MESSAGE for a given role, we recommend adding back ERROR_UID for that role.
+• If you do remove both STACKTRACE and MESSAGE for a given role, we recommend adding back ERROR_UID for that role.
 That way, the user will see the generic message and an ID that can be sent to administrators and correlated with events in the log file.

-If you update any of the error message configuration or bundles, restart your application server or redeploy the JasperReports Server web app.
+If you make any changes to the error message configuration or bundles, restart your application server or redeploy the JasperReports Server web app.